vrk-kpa/opendata/README.md

 ## Contact

-Please file [issue at Github](https://github.com/yhteentoimivuuspalvelut/ytp/issues) or join to discussion at [avoindata.net](http://avoindata.net/)
+Please file [issues at Github](https://github.com/yhteentoimivuuspalvelut/ytp/issues) or join the discussion at [avoindata.net](http://avoindata.net/)

 ## Copying and License